data301-2021-winter1/project-group30-project-2/README.md

 ## Team Members

 - Person 1: Hi, my name is Mark.
 I am a second years Math student.
-- Person 2: one sentence about you!
+- Person 2: Hello, my name is Alex Richkum and I am a fourth year Business Management student.
 - Person 3: one sentence about you!

 ## Images